LES FRERES MICHOT

 When I was 54 years old, doll, you left me.

-You left me all alone here thinking.
+You left me all alone here thinking,

 Those are my thoughts now,

-Memories of an old cowboy.
+The memories of an old cowboy.

 I think about my old horse between my legs,